paramrathour/blog/pages/_posts/2024-12-08-dd-conversion.md

 Though, there are two degrees, you can only get them after completion of entire integrated DD curriculum and the fact that you were a part of DD programme will be mentioned in both of your degrees.

 ## Conclusion
+And that's a wrap!
+I hope this has provided you with more clarity, ultimately the decision depends on what you value more.\
+Anyway, we wish you all the best in making the most of your academic journey at IITB.\
+For more questions, you can either comment down below or reach out to me/[Anubhav](https://anubhavbhatla.github.io/) via any of the platforms mentioned at the bottom of the sidebar.
 ## External Links
 [^UGrulebook]: [Indian Institute of Technology Bombay, "Rules & Regulations for Undergraduate Programmes"](https://www.iitb.ac.in/newacadhome/ugrulebook.pdf)
 [^programmerequirements]: [Dual Degree EE, "Course Structure"](https://www.ee.iitb.ac.in/web/academics/dual-degree/)